pebgroup/tree_incongruence_divergence_times/README.md

 # The implications of topological incongruence between gene trees and the species tree for divergence time estimation

 The scripts presented here are relevent to the article: The implications of incongruence between gene trees and the species tree for divergence time estimation
 The branch specific approach discussed in the article will be available to download as an r package shortly.
+Recently developed simulation methods will also be available as an r script shortly.

 ## Simple four taxon simulations